t1/deployer/docs/reference.md

 The key is the `name` of the bundle.

 - `group-id`: Defaults to the variable [`default.group-id`](#vars).
-- `artifact-id`: Defaults to the name of the deployment.
+- `artifact-id`: Defaults to the name of the deployable.
 - `classifier`: Defaults to none.
 - `version`: Mandatory.
 - `instances`: The map of instance names to a map of variables passed into a `bundle`.